 Trees provide numerous benefits to quality of life in the urban area, such as beautification, storm water absorption, energy conservation, and increased property values.
+The City of Pflugerville is a fast growing city with a population of 47,417.
+In 2000, the population was 16,335.
 The City's historic ecotype is blackland prairie, most of which was transitioned to farmland.
 Few remnants of native vegetation remain; these can be found in the floodplain basins of the Gilleland Creek and Wilbarger watersheds, and along the MoKan right-of-way.
 The most common native vegetation is the tallgrasses and wildflowers of the blackland prairie, and the elms, and pecans of the floodplains.

-This Tree Technical Manual will refer to Subchapter 11, Landscaping and Screening Standards and Subchapter 12, Tree Preservation Standards of the Unified Development Code.
-The Tree Technical Manual and Subchapter 12, Tree Preservation Standards of the UDC are the City's primary regulatory tools to provide for orderly protection of specified trees to promote the health, safety, welfare, and quality of life for the residents of the City, to promote the safe, orderly and healthful development of the City, to protect property values, and to avoid significant negative impacts on adjacent properties.
-By assuring preservation and protection of trees through regulations and standards of care, these resources will remain significant contributions to the landscape, streets and parks, and continue to help define the unique character of the City.
+This Tree Technical Mmanual will refer to The City of Pflugerville Code of Ordinances, Subchapter 11, Landscaping and Screening Standards and Subchapter 12, Tree Preservation Standards of the Unified Development Code. was completely revised in 2009 to preserve the remaining trees on property under development or already developed.
+This manual will refer to Subchapter 11 and Subchapter 12 simply as "the Ordinance."
+The Ordinance Tree Technical Manual and Subchapter 12, Tree Preservation Standards of the UDC is are the City's primary regulatory tools to provide for orderly protection of specified trees to promote the health, safety, welfare, and quality of life for the residents of the City, to promote the safe, orderly and healthful development of the City, to protect property values, and to avoid significant negative impacts on adjacent properties.
+By assuring preservation and protection of trees through regulations and standards of care, these resources will remain significant contributions to the landscape, streets and parks, and continue to help define the unique character of the City Pflugerville.

-This Tree Technical Manual (the Manual) is adopted by City Council by ordinance and is maintained by the Planning Department with distribution by the City Forester.
+This Tree Technical Manual (the Manual), is adopted by City Council by resolution, ordinance is published separately from the Ordinance and is maintained by the Planning Department with distribution by the City Arborist Forester.
 The Manual provides standards and specifications based on generally accepted practices and provides guidelines for survey, protection, planting, pruning and irrigation of trees.
-If there appears to be a conflict in verbiage between the UDC and the Manual, the UDC will take precedence.
+If there appears to be a conflict in verbiage between the Ordinance UDC and the Manual, the Ordinance UDC will take precedence.
 The goals of the Manual are intended to provide consistent care and serve as benchmarks to measure achievement in the following areas:

-- Ensure and promote preservation of the remaining tree canopy cover within the City limits and in the ETJ; - Provide standardized presentation of tree survey data required by the City; - Maintain the health and vigor of trees during and after construction events by providing protection standards and best management practices; - Provide standards for the replacement of trees that are permitted to be removed; - Provide standards for new tree planting, tree care and irrigation; and - Provide guidance on protection, planting, and care of trees in the City's right-of-way and publicly owned lands.
+- Ensure and promote preservation of the remaining tree canopy cover within the City limits and within 5,000 feet from City limits in the ETJ; - Provide standardized presentation of tree survey data required by the City; - Maintain the health and vigor of trees during and after construction events by providing protection standards and best management practices; - Provide standards for the replacement of trees that are permitted to be removed; - Provide standards for new tree planting, tree care and irrigation; and - Provide guidance on protection, planting, and care of trees in the ecity's right-of-way and publicly owned lands; and.